OpenCageData/php-opencage-geocode/README.md

 library falls back to using [fopen wrappers](http://uk3.php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen).

-To use the library you must either have the CURL extension compiled into your version of PHP or configure the use of fopen wrappers via the `allow_url_fopen` directive in your `php.ini`.
+To use the library you must either have the CURL extension compiled into your version of PHP.
+Alternatively configure the use of fopen wrappers via the `allow_url_fopen` directive in your `php.ini`.

 ### Authentication